rsnodgrass/emacs-xdg/README.md

 ![beta_badge](https://img.shields.io/badge/maturity-Beta-yellow.png)

-**NOTE: This is no longer necessary since Emacs released XDG directory support with Emacs 29.4 in June 2024.
+**NOTE: This is no longer necessary since Emacs released XDG directory support with Emacs 29.4 in June 2024 (loading `~/.config/emacs/init.el` if present).
 Only older versions would benefit from this.**

 Defines variables that conform to the [XDG Base Directory Specification](https://wiki.archlinux.org/title/XDG_Base_Directory) that can be used in